 Optimum control without clinical signs of toxicity occurs more often with serum levels between 10 and 20 mcg/mL, although some mild cases of tonic-clonic (grand mal) epilepsy may be controlled with lower serum levels of phenytoin.

 In most patients maintained at a steady dosage, stable phenytoin serum levels are achieved.
 There may be wide interpatient variability in phenytoin serum levels with equivalent dosages.
 Patients with unusually low levels may be noncompliant or hypermetabolizers of phenytoin.
-Unusually high levels result from liver disease, congenital enzyme deficiency, or drug interactions which result in metabolic interference.
+Unusually high levels result from liver disease, variant CYP2C9 and CYP2C19 alleles, or drug interactions which result in metabolic interference.
 The patient with large variations in phenytoin plasma levels, despite standard doses, presents a difficult clinical problem.
 Serum level determinations in such patients may be particularly helpful.
 As phenytoin is highly protein bound, free phenytoin levels may be altered in patients whose protein binding characteristics differ from normal.

 Most of the drug is excreted in the bile as inactive metabolites which are then reabsorbed from the intestinal tract and excreted in the urine.
 Urinary excretion of phenytoin and its metabolites occurs partly with glomerular filtration but more importantly by tubular secretion.
 Because phenytoin is hydroxylated in the liver by an enzyme system which is saturable at high plasma levels, small incremental doses may increase the half-life and produce very substantial increases in serum levels, when these are in the upper range.
 The steady-state level may be disproportionately increased, with resultant intoxication, from an increase in dosage of 10% or more.

-Extended phenytoin sodium capsules, USP are indicated for the control of generalized tonic-clonic (grand mal) and complex partial (psychomotor, temporal lobe) seizures and prevention and treatment of seizures occurring during or following neurosurgery.
+Extended phenytoin sodium capsules, USP are indicated for the control of generalized tonic-clonic (grand mal) and psychomotor (temporal lobe) seizures and prevention and treatment of seizures occurring during or following neurosurgery.

-Extended phenytoin sodium capsules are contraindicated in those patients who are hypersensitive to phenytoin or other hydantoins.
+Extended phenytoin sodium capsules are contraindicated in those patients with a history of hypersensitivity to phenytoin, its inactive ingredients, or other hydantoins.

 Abrupt withdrawal of phenytoin in epileptic patients may precipitate status epilepticus.
-When, in the judgment of the clinician, the need for dosage reduction, discontinuation, or substitution of alternative antiepileptic medication arises, this should be done gradually.
-However, in the event of an allergic or hypersensitivity reaction, rapid substitution of alternative therapy may be necessary.
-In this case, alternative therapy should be an antiepileptic drug not belonging to the hydantoin chemical class.
+When, in the judgment of the clinician, the need for dosage reduction, discontinuation, or substitution of alternative anticonvulsant medication arises, this should be done gradually.
+In the event of an allergic or hypersensitivity reaction, more rapid substitution of alternative therapy may be necessary.
+In this case, alternative therapy should be an anticonvulsant drug not belonging to the hydantoin chemical class.